With more time at home, weather observers are growing in New Jersey

 Measurements are taken once a day at the same time each day, and there is no obligation to report each day.

-The data is logged and saved in historical databases, such as the National Climate Center.
+The data are logged and saved in historical databases, such as the National Climate Center.

 “In 2011, New Jersey was the first state in the country that had a CoCoRaHS rain gauge station used to create a statewide record,” Robinson said.